1. Main points

 To assist individuals in understanding how the rise in inflation affects their expenditure, we have produced a personal inflation calculator.
 The calculator allows users to enter the amount they spend across either a reduced or a wide range of categories, to produce an estimate of their personal inflation based on those spending patterns.

-On 28 August 2024, we published our quarterly Household Costs Indices (HCIs) for UK household groups bulletin.
-The HCIs reflect how different types of households experience changing prices and differ from CPIH and CPI, which are based on recognised economic principles and which provide an aggregate measure of inflation for household spending in the UK.
+On 29 May 2025, we published our quarterly Household Costs Indices (HCIs) for UK household groups bulletin.
+The HCIs reflect how different types of households experience changing prices, and differ from CPIH and CPI.
+The CPIH and CPI are based on recognised economic principles, and provide an aggregate measure of inflation for household spending in the UK.

-The HCIs are official statistics in development and this release included new estimates for April to June 2024.
-It was not possible for this latest release to update the weights for 2024 in line with the standard methodology for consumer prices.
+The HCIs are official statistics in development and this release included new estimates for January to March 2025.
+The data in this release have been updated using 2024 weights leading to some minor revisions in previously published comparisons.
+It was not possible for this latest release to update the weights for 2025 in line with the standard methodology for consumer prices.
 This is because of delays in processing the underlying survey data and the need for further ongoing quality assurance.
-Instead, the most recent estimates have been compiled using the weights for February to December 2023.
-We will aim to update the weights once the underlying survey data become available.
+Instead, the most recent estimates have been compiled using the weights for February to December 2024.
+We aim to update the weights in due course.

 Consumer price inflation historical estimates, UK, 1950 to 1988